shinefield/mangoszerodocumentation/database/world/spell-facing.rst

 .. note::

-    setting this to zero would disable the need to face the target.
+    Setting this to zero would disable the need to face the target.